abhitoronto/abhitoronto.github.io/content/authors/admin/_index.md

 #   link: uploads/Abhinav_Grover_CV.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "abhinav95grover@gmail.com"

 # Highlight the author in author lists? (true/false)
 highlight_name: True
 ---
 <div style="text-align: justify">

-I am Machine Learning Engineer at [Kindred AI](https://www.kindred.ai/) working to build the wolrd's first autonomous system for grocery fulfillment.
+I am Machine Learning Engineer at [Kindred AI](https://www.kindred.ai/) working to build an autonomous robotics system for grocery fulfillment.
 In the past, I was a research student at University of Toronto, adviced by [Dr. Jonathan Kelly](https://starslab.ca/people/) where I had the opportunity to publish [several papers]({{<ref "/#featured">}}) in the field of Robotics and Artificial Intelligence.
 I am a receipient of the [NSERC Canadian Graduate Scholarship](https://www.nserc-crsng.gc.ca/students-etudiants/pg-cs/cgsm-bescm_eng.asp) and [Vector Scholarship in AI](https://vectorinstitute.ai/scholarship/).

-I graduated from University of Waterloo with a bachelors in [Mechatronics Engineering](https://uwaterloo.ca/future-students/programs/mechatronics-engineering) and an [option in AI](https://ugradcalendar.uwaterloo.ca/page/ENG-Artificial-Intelligence-Engineering-Option).
-I worked as a research assitant for [Dr. Krzysztof Czarnecki](https://gsd.uwaterloo.ca/kczarnec), [Dr. Mihaela Vlasea](https://msam.uwaterloo.ca/team/mihaela-vlasea/), and [Dr. James Tung](https://uwaterloo.ca/mechanical-mechatronics-engineering/profile/j6tung).
+I graduated from University of Waterloo with a bachelors in [Mechatronics Engineering](https://uwaterloo.ca/future-students/programs/mechatronics-engineering) and an [option in AI](https://ugradcalendar.uwaterloo.ca/page/ENG-Artificial-Intelligence-Engineering-Option), during which time I worked as a research assitant for [Dr. Krzysztof Czarnecki](https://gsd.uwaterloo.ca/kczarnec), [Dr. Mihaela Vlasea](https://msam.uwaterloo.ca/team/mihaela-vlasea/), and [Dr. James Tung](https://uwaterloo.ca/mechanical-mechatronics-engineering/profile/j6tung).
 For 12 months, I worked as an intern at [Nvidia US](https://developer.nvidia.com/drive) where I contributed to their self-driving infrastructure.
 Through various co-ops and internships, I graduated with over 2 years of [work experience]({{<ref "/#experience">}}).

 Please checkout my [projects]({{<ref "/#projects">}}) and [publications]({{<ref "/#featured">}}) below.